Hey Folks 👋

 There are also two answers to this question:

 Software will eat LiDAR - This is the hope for companies like Tesla.
-They want Computer Vision software to become so good that we donât need LiDAR or expensive sensors meaning eventually, perception algorithms may get so good that sensors become supplementary, not essential.
+They want Computer Vision software to become so good that we don’t need LiDARs and other expensive sensors, which means eventually, perception algorithms may get so good that sensors become supplementary, not essential.

-Still, even if we get the self-driving software to become so good that we donât need sensors, we may see regulators pushing for them just because of redundancy or increased safety,
+Still, even if we get the self-driving software to become so good that we don’t need sensors, we may see regulators pushing for them just because of redundancy or increased safety.

-Personally, I would love to see a world where cars drive themselves and humans focus on better things to do but I still think itâd take time to be comfortable with software making decisions for our life.
+Personally, I would love to see a world where cars drive themselves and humans focus on better things to do but I still think there is some time before we see cars take over and humans become comfortable with it.

-But the way AI has been advancing these last year, who knows whatâs going to happen and how far will we give up control to machines that learn from us.
+But the way AI has been advancing these last year, who knows what’s going to happen and how far will we give up control to machines that learn from us.

-Still, Iâm excited for new technologies that would come out of these very self-driving technology investments.
+Still, I’m excited for new technologies that would come out of these very self-driving technology investments.